Academic23/SolaSim_CloneDetection/README.md

 ### open dataset
 Since the size of the dataset (more than 50 GB) exceeds the limit of GitHub.
-Thus we only upload the project name that we crawled from GitHub, and uploaded the cfg dot file zip and ground truth test dataset to Google driver for downloaded. \\
+Thus we only upload the project name that we crawled from GitHub, and uploaded the cfg dot file zip and ground truth test dataset to Google driver for downloaded. <br>
-The link of cfg.dot files: https://drive.google.com/file/d/1HQdByXsx0tbdeGYQ6prJa_RtQFWHawYD/view?usp=drive_link \\
+The link of cfg.dot files: https://drive.google.com/file/d/1HQdByXsx0tbdeGYQ6prJa_RtQFWHawYD/view?usp=drive_link <br>
-The link of test dataset:  https://drive.google.com/file/d/12drDJz-MIQG6PxEuVd1LwMKYAWR_RcUb/view?usp=drive_link In the following, we will upload our raw data set to Cloud for future researches.
+The link of test dataset:  https://drive.google.com/file/d/12drDJz-MIQG6PxEuVd1LwMKYAWR_RcUb/view?usp=drive_link <br>
+In the following, we will upload our raw data set to Cloud for future researches.

 ## How to compile smart contract and visualize cfg dot: